ApiLogicServer/tutorial/readme.md

 * **Instant:** faster than Low Code screen painting, with instant APIs and Admin User Interfaces:

-  * **API:** an endpoint for each table, with filtering, sorting, pagination and related data access
+  * **API:** an endpoint for each table, with filtering, sorting, pagination and related data access.
+Swagger is automatic.

   * **Admin UI:** multi-page / multi-table apps, with page navigations, automatic joins and declarative hide/show.
 It executes a yaml file, so basic customizations do not require HTML or JavaScript background.